dajiaji/python-cwt/docs/index.rst

 Welcome to Python CWT
 =====================

-Python CWT is a CBOR Web Token (CWT) and CBOR Object Signing Encryption (COSE) implementation compliant with:
+Python CWT is a CBOR Web Token (CWT) and CBOR Object Signing and Encryption (COSE) implementation compliant with:

 - `RFC8392: CBOR Web Token (CWT)`_